Travel to Iceland and witness the Northern Lights

-Discover the beauty of Iceland and see the incredible Northern Lights.
-From Reykjavik, the most northerly capital in the world, to the bubbling geysers, thundering waterfalls and beautiful landscapes of the Golden Circle, Iceland is an enchanting destination with natural wonders galore, including the magical aurora borealis, aka the Northern Lights.
+Discover the beauty of Iceland and see the incredible Northern Lights on tour with us.
+From Reykjavik, the most northerly capital in the world, to the bubbling geysers, thundering waterfalls and beautiful landscapes of the Golden Circle, Iceland is an enchanting holiday destination with natural wonders galore, including the magical aurora borealis, aka the Northern Lights.
 All of our tours of Iceland start and end in Reykjavik, the country's vibrant capital city.
 Reykjavik is Iceland's cultural and social hub, renowned for its vibrant nightlife and modern living, and yet it retains a wonderful small town charm.
 You can also head to Greenland on a cruise of the southern and eastern fjords.
 Spend a week aboard the s/v Rembrandt van Rijn in July or August or for the trip of a life time why not combine both Iceland and Greenland together?Read More

 Iceland Group Tours

 Whether you're looking to visit Iceland for a long weekend or a week-long escape, we've got a great selection of group tours to choose from.
-Go in search of the Northern Lights, explore the frozen Icelandic countryside and visit glacier fields on one of our winter trips or consider visiting Iceland during the summer months with our new holiday collection including the Iceland Circle and Spring & Autumn Discovery. read more
+Go in search of the Northern Lights, explore the frozen Icelandic countryside and visit glacier fields on one of our winter trips or consider visiting Iceland during the summer months with our new Iceland Circle tour. read more

 The Land of Fire and Ice